Tupelo Opens New Wine Bar and Event Space

 Locke Hughes

-Locke Hughes is a freelance journalist currently based in Park City, who used to live in NYC until the mountains called.
-She believes long hikes and hot yoga — as well as wine and delicious food — play an important role in a happy life.
-Follow her outdoors and eating adventures on Instagram @lockehughes.
+Locke Hughes is a writer and author based in Park City, who previously spent 10 years in NYC and grew up in Florida.
+She believes long hikes and hot yoga — as well as crisp wine and delicious food — play equally important roles in a happy, healthy life.
+Follow her adventures on Instagram @lockehughes.